tobyweston/blog/astro/src/content/blog/2017-10-26-upgrade-raspian-jessie-to-stretch.md

 ---
+title: "Upgrade Raspbian"
-title: "Upgrade Raspbian Jessie to Stretch"
+subtTitle: "Jessie to Stretch"
 pubDate: "2017-10-26"
 categories: 'pi'
 keywords: "raspberry pi, pi, stretch, jessie, raspbian. raspian, upgrade"
-description: "Upgrade your Raspbian install from Jessie to Stretch."
+description: "Upgrade your Raspberry Pi's operating system Raspbian, from from Jessie to Stretch."
 ---

 Upgrade your Raspbian install from Jessie to Stretch.